 Want to fill your freezer the quick and easy way?
-Check out these easy meals to freeze and download the free cooking plan.
+Check out these easy freezer meals and download the free cooking plan.

-Stashing away some easy freezer meals is one of the biggest favors I can do for myself.
-Not only am I avoiding fast food and more expensive convenience items, but I’m also making it really, really easy for my family to help me out.
+Stashing away some easy freezer meals is one of the biggest favors you can do for yourself.
+Not only are you avoiding fast food and more expensive convenience items, but you’re also making it really, really easy to get dinner on the table.